Alephgsm/Freya/README.md

 # Freya
-Freya is a beautifull .Net project for samsung flash Based on (https://github.com/Alephgsm/SharpOdinClient)
+Freya is Open Source .Net project for samsung flash tool Based on (https://github.com/Alephgsm/SharpOdinClient)

 Freya is like odin for flash, Read info,repartition (Automatically) but with faster and best features